different-ai/zero-finance/README.md

-# hyprsqrl - Task Management designed for people w/ ADHD
+# hyprsqrl - AI Task Manager designed for people w/ ADHD

 hyprsqrl is a desktop application to manage your Obsidian tasks.
 It summarizes your tasks and displays them in a dashboard.